Begin at 9:00am

-- To each other – Enjoy an “oh-so-delicious” muffin from Hoeckele’s, help yourself to some juice and a banana, if you like, and meet your fellow TEC21 participants!
+- To each other – Enjoy an “oh-so-delicious” donut from Hoeckele’s and meet your fellow TEC21 participants!
 Shortly we will do our Three Truths and a Lie activity!
 Also, check out this funny reenactment of Kindergarten assessments at the start of the school year, if you have time… cracks me up!

 For reflection. . .

 - “Not cool, Robert Frost!”
 What path do we follow?
 The path to “awesome” or the path that’s easy?

 - James 1:2-3 – Count it all joy, my brothers, when you meet trials of various kinds, for you know that the testing of your faith produces steadfastness.

 - “Are we on the same team?”
 We have more opportunity than ever before to “connect” with others, to work as a team?
 Are we taking advantage of it?

 - 1 Corinthians 12:26-27 – If one part suffers, every part suffers with it; if one part is honored, every part rejoices with it.
 Now you are the body of Christ and each one of you is a part of it.

 - “What will be your Space Jam?”
 What do we want our students to remember about us?
 What footprint will we leave?